 Honestly, you could get away with not using cloves as well but I think a small amount elevates chai.

-How to make Masala Chai Concentrate
+How to make Spicy Chai Concentrate

 Making chai concentrate is incredibly similar to making a cup of masala chai.
 However, there are a few extra steps that ensure that there is plenty of flavor from the spices and the tea is strong but not over steeped until bitter.